MarcoWorms/learn.js/README.md

 }))
 ```

-Merging is extremelly useful for creating new objects that inherit all old properties allowing you to manually override the values you want.
+Merging is extremely useful for creating new objects that inherit all old properties allowing you to manually override the values you want.
 We've use this in the examples above in order to use map to create a list of new objects given our list of old objects.

 Map is used to apply transformation to all data inside a list.
 But what if we want to filter some elements out before applying transformations?
 We use a method called filter for that.